- TOP CITIES

 Avoiding sex with people who have had many other sex partners

 Every kind of cancer requires comprehensive care that consists of a group of doctors.
-Doctors that take care of patients with cervical cancer and help in diagnosing and formulating a treatment plan are:
+Doctors who take care of patients with cervical cancer and help in diagnosing and formulating a treatment plan are:

 -